maclindsey24/CSCI458Project3/README.md

 Rewind: an app by Mac and Farris

-Mac's additions: add settings page, add settings icon to each page, add function to navigate to settings page from settings icon
+Mac's additions: add settings page (problems with implementing), add settings icon to each page, add function to navigate to settings page from settings icon